Happy Days Are Here Again

 "Happy Days Are Here Again" is a 1929 song with music by Milton Ager and lyrics by Jack Yellen.
+It was originally published by Ager, Yellen, and Bornstein.
 The song is a standard that has been interpreted by various artists.

 It appeared in the 1930 film Chasing Rainbows and was the campaign song for Franklin D. Roosevelt's 1932 presidential campaign.
-It is the unofficial anthem of Roosevelt’s Democratic Party.
+It is the unofficial anthem of Roosevelt's Democratic Party.
+Its copyright was renewed in 1956, so it entered the American public domain on January 1, 2025.

 The song is number 47 on the Recording Industry Association of America's list of "Songs of the Century".

 In 1986 it received an ASCAP Award for 'Most Performed Feature Film Standards on TV'.

 In Chasing Rainbows

 The song was recorded by Leo Reisman and His Orchestra, with vocals by Lou Levin in November 1929 and was featured in the 1930 film Chasing Rainbows.
 The song concluded the picture, in what film historian Edwin Bradley described as a "pull-out-all-the-stops Technicolor finale, against a Great War Armistice show-within-a-show backdrop".